 7. Plenty of activities

 A stay in Camber Sands has something for everyone.
-If you are interested in an action holiday you have the local water sports centre where wind surfing and other water sports can be carried out.
-Kite surfing on the beach is a very popular activity and lessons and courses are available to the east of Camber at Cambers kite surfing school.
+If you are interested in an active holiday you have the local water sports centre where windsurfing and other water sports can be carried out.
+Kitesurfing on the beach is a very popular activity and lessons and courses are available to the east of Camber at Cambers kite surfing school.
 There are also local golf courses, boat charters, cycle paths and some great walks to fill your days during your stay.

 8. Other outdoors options

-If you are not looking for an action packed break, but still like the outdoors, Camber Sands is a bird watchers paradise.
+If you are not looking for an action-packed break, but still like the outdoors, Camber Sands is a bird watchers paradise.
 Adjacent to the beach is Rye Harbour Nature Reserve which is also popular with walkers.
 The whole area is a photographers and artists delight too.
 Apart from the natural beauty of the area, there are some stunning sunrises and sunsets to admire and capture on camera or canvas.
 Dungeness Nature Reserve is just 8 miles east of Camber Sands too.
-Much of the area, including the marshes are protected and are habitats to rare species including the Great Crested Newt and water voles to name just two of the species which inhabit the marshes.
+Much of the area, including the marshes, are protected and are habitats for rare species including the Great Crested Newt and water voles to name just two of the species which inhabit the marshes.

 9. Something for history fans